 Fearing that the government would command a boat to turn around and return the Herzogs to Slovakia, Eugene arranged for his family to flee by air and led them to a new life in New York City.

 The year was 1948

 With the help of his four sons, Eugene opened Kedem Winery and worked very hard to develop a full line of opulent wines bearing the Kedem label.
-They made wines using what was available in New York: the American Concord Grape – a grape that if not sweetened produces very bitter wine.
+They made wines using what was available in New York: the American Concord Grape—a grape that, if not sweetened, produces very bitter wine.
 The Herzog family used grape juice to sweeten the wine, giving rise not only to the American kosher wine industry, but also the invention of kosher grape juice in the United States.
-Kedem grape juice still is the top-selling kosher product in the United States!
+Kedem grape juice is still the top-selling kosher product in the U.S.

 Over the next 25 years, the Herzog family prospered and used their success to realize a dream; premium kosher wine making in California.
 Under the leadership of David Herzog, the Herzog family started the ‘Baron Herzog’ wine label in 1985 – a tribute to their patriarch Baron Phillip Herzog.

 The family began sourcing grapes from California’s finest growers in Napa Valley, Lodi and Clarksburg, and created the nation’s first line of premium kosher wine.
 Starting with that first vintage, Baron Herzog wines have won awards and critical acclaim each year, fulfilling the family’s growing passion to bring delicious wines that happen to be kosher to customers across the globe.

 Baron Herzog became “the wandering winery” – beginning in Napa Valley then moving to south of San Francisco before finally building this state-of-the-art winery in Ventura County, California.

 At the same time, the Herzog family also began importing kosher wines from nearly every major wine producing region in the world.
 Today, we import wines and spirits from more than fifteen countries over five continents.